topo-gps/ios-manual/en/routes/routes_record.rst

 Ending recording
 ~~~~~~~~~~~~~~~~
-You can end the a recording by tapping the :ref:`record timer <ss-rec-timer>` on the dashboard or by tapping 'Stop recording' in
+You can end the a recording of a route by tapping the :ref:`record timer <ss-rec-timer>` on the dashboard or by tapping 'Stop recording' in
 the record screen.
 The record screen can be opened by tapping the line of the recorded route on the map,
 and by selecting the record tab in the :ref:`routes screen <sec-routes-screen>`.

-When doing this a pop-up will appear asking you to stop the recording was in the example below:
+A pop-up will appear asking you to stop the recording like in the example below:

 .. figure:: ../_static/route-record4.png
    :height: 568px